Myroslav Yahoda: Visual art

 Drawing has always been an important part of Yahoda's life.
 (Note: "I have been painting since childhood," noted Myroslav, "and can easily do classical drawings.
 So, my expression, symbolism, is based on that foundation”.)
-He proclaimed his artistic credo – already well formed and deeply experienced – in his manifesto "The Barbarian Trinity": "... an artist must ask a question to find himself and go to history ...
+He proclaimed his artistic credo in his manifesto "The Barbarian Trinity": "... an artist must ask a question to find himself and go to history ...
 Get out of the picture, beyond that, then make the move to the Universe.
 Brushes are hidden in the head.
 The glimmer of the picture is increasingly absorbed out of consciousness, as a nourishment for the subconscious Me.
 In the painting, its multi-dimensionality is realized through intrinsic actions”.

 Yahoda's visual art can be divided into two main periods: